ShubhayanS/Roster-maker/README.md

 # Roster-maker
-Roster making application in Java platform
+Roster making application in Java platform.

 * Compile the program using